JonathanC13/python_ref/Structures/ok.md

   - A crash in a thread may crash the entire process.
   - Have to synchronize

-    User Level threads
+    **User Level threads**
     Pro
     - Scheduling can be application specific
     - Thread switching does not require kernel mode privileges

     Cons
-    - A system call from one thread may block all the threads.
+    - A system call from one thread may block all the threads in the process

-    Kernel Level threads
+    **Kernel Level threads**
     Pros
-    - Management done by kernel
+    - Management and scheduling done by kernel
     - Threads can be run on multiple processors

     Cons
     - Need mode switch to control another thread.

+  Is there speed up by adding more cores?
+  	Depending on the application, the overhead of mode and context switching AND needed coordination for the parallel program AND some code needs to be sequential (some not parallelizable algorithm some cores idle) causes the relative speed up to actually not be 1 to 1

+  	For databases, there is super linear scaling due to the added cache with added CPUs and multiple instances that require no coordination.
+Majority of requests are reads so many requests can be handled in parallel.

+    Multi instance applications can act in parallel.
+      - Like java applications.

 ####**Creating a new or duplicate process:**
 	- In Linux, use